-- Understand the ongoing reshaping of cross-border payments in the digital age. - ► Establish a framework for analyzing the benefits and risks of digital money use in cross-border payments. - Discuss policy considerations taking account of the role of digital money in cross-border payment.
+- ► Understand the ongoing reshaping of cross-border payments in the digital age, including the factors driving the development of cross-border payments. - Establish a framework for analyzing the benefits and risks of digital money use in cross-border payments. - Discuss policy considerations taking account of the role of digital money in cross-border payments.